 Dîner en Blanc is a pop-up dinner.
 As a guest, you bring everything – your table, your chairs, and your meal.
 There are options to rent your tables and chairs as well as get a prepared meal but I don’t recommend it.
 The lines can be long causing you to miss the beginning and end of the event.
 Last year I was only halfway through the food line when they began Dîner en Blanc with the ceremonial waving of the napkins and I’ve had friends have to end the party early to hike their tables and chairs blocks away back to the rental spot.

 People go all out with their food or centerpieces or outfits… but it’s near impossible to do all three.
 Find a focus and keep in mind that you may have to cart your stuff a half a mile in the blazing sun and get it on and off public transportation and have to set it up in about 15 minutes.

-What You Must Bring to Dîner en Blanc
+What Must I Bring to Dîner en Blanc?

 The basics that you need are a chair for each attendee and a table 28″ to 32” wide.
 My sister has this table which is awesome because it’s super sturdy but folds to half its width and has a built-in carrying strap.
 Chairs need to be white or else have white chair covers on them.
 I bought two of these chairs last year; they’re lightweight and sturdy.